Managing Money for Change

 Finally, community investment means banking at Community Development Financial Institutions.
 They operate much like any other bank.
 The difference is that they're committed to serve the needs of low income people.

-North Star Fund's Beyond Giving program
+North Star Fund's Donor Program

 Handbook on Responsible Investment Across Asset Classes, by David Wood and Belinda Hoff